Horticulture and Grounds

-To reinforce and maintain an environment that preserves the beauty of the campus through a progressive program of grounds management, while supporting the study of native plant materials and developing new plant collections.
-The Arboretum will create an opportunity for continuing education about the University and regional horticulture, celebrating their history while promoting interest and support for the University and the Arboretum.
+Portions of the University of Rochester campus were established as the Arboretum by the president's planning group in 1999.
+The University Arboretum preserves the beauty of the University campus through a progressive program of grounds management, while supporting the study of native plant materials and developing new plant collections.
+The Arboretum provides opportunities for continuing education about the University and regional horticulture, celebrating our history while promoting interest and support in the present.

 The University of Rochester Grounds Management team has received numerous awards over the years.